lxl66566/rust-simple-release/README.md

 Extremely simple all-in-one release for small rust project.

+This CI is for small rust project, which doesn't need complex CI/CD.
+It supports rust workspace, but only allows one package with one binary to build and upload for each time. (request features if you want more bins and packages to build :)

 **You don't need to worry about openssl deps, this action will solve it.** Just add `openssl = { version = "0", features = ["vendored"] }` to your `Cargo.toml`.

-This CI is for small rust project, which doesn't need complex CI/CD.
-It supports rust workspace, but only allows one package with one binary to build and upload.

 If you are using nightly or other toolchains, please add it to `rust-toolchain.toml`.